 Despite our differences, we quickly formed a tribe and connected over delicious camp meals with wine glasses in hand.
 Like many people who have never been on a rafting trip before, I made up the story of what it would be like and who it would be with without living the real experience.
 Reality was far more interesting.

-There were 3 different types of rafts that we could choose from while running the river — an oar raft, a paddle boat led by a guide that had seats for six rafters, and the “duckies” which were inflatable kayak rafts.
+There were three different types of rafts that we could choose from while running the river — an oar raft, a paddle boat led by a guide that had seats for six rafters, and inflatable kayaks.
 The level of effort you put into the rafting experience was similar to an exercise video with a selection of intensity levels — easy, moderate, and challenging.
 You were never pressured to go beyond your physical abilities.

 After an instructional safety meeting with our expert guides, we were ready to paddle onto the Rogue.
 Helmets on and personal flotation devices snug, we pushed off.
-Within moments, as we were passing into the Wild and Scenic part of the trip under Grave Creek Bridge, one of the rafters in a ducky lost control and flipped into the river.
+Within moments, as we were passing into the Wild and Scenic part of the trip under Grave Creek Bridge, one of the rafters in an inflatable kayak lost control and flipped into the river.

 This is when the trip got real.
 As we were instructed, our guide blew three quick whistles, alerting our tribe that a rafter had become a swimmer.
 We paid close attention as our guide maneuvered the paddle boat to get the swimmer back to riding the rapids.
 While initially shocking, it was essentially an effortless non-issue with the guides keeping our trip safe.